danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-We can now add a `@StateObject` for the `World` class to our content view, use that state instead of the `@State` we had before, and finally apply a `.focusedValue` modifier to the entire view:
+We can now add a `World` class `@StateObject` to our view, and use it instead of the `@State` that we had before, then apply a `.focusedValue` modifier to the entire view:

 ```swift
 struct ContentView: View {